jazzband/django-analytical/docs/services/clicky.rst

 :data:`clicky_custom` Javascript variable before loading the tracking code.
 Using template context variables, you can let the :ttag:`clicky` tag pass custom data to Clicky automatically.
-You can set the context variables in your view when your render a template containing the tracking code::
+You can set the context variables in your view when you render a template containing the tracking code::

     context = RequestContext({'clicky_title': 'A better page title'})